 Please know that I am NOT an attorney, and that no information provided on the site or in communications with readers is to be construed as legal advice.

-As a blogger and consumer advocate, my mission is to bring broad public awareness to the serious issues surrounding Common Interest Development and Association Governance of housing communities.
+As a member of the independent media, my mission is to educate housing consumers and bring broad public awareness to the serious issues surrounding Common Interest Development and Association Governance of housing communities.